Our focus is to help find end of life solutions for packaging, particularly for recycling soft plastic.

 To have a sustainable circular economy where waste materials are re-processed into new valuable products and commodities, we need industry, councils and government departments to start buying products which are made from our recycling efforts.

-Look out for the green and white bin at your local store.
+Look out for the Soft Plastics Recycling bin at your local store.
 Remember: only soft plastic recycling that is clean and dry should be placed into this bin.
 Otherwise the whole lot is contaminated and cannot be recycled.

 We have produced a video to show you what happens to the soft plastic, and the range of products it is being made into by Future Post and Second Life Plastics.
 The video also tells you what we CAN and most importantly CAN’T collect.